 Skip to content

-Extending the app with custom plugins
+Extending with plugins

 Use a Plugin (see Plugin in @agent-detective/types) to add HTTP routes, services, and event handling.
 This page explains how to install and wire a plugin in your deployment.
 For the full API, patterns, and official bundles, see plugins.md.
 For a TypeScript project template and long examples, see plugin-development.md.